 Lots of other holiday activities are happening between now and the end of the year.
 The Portsmouth Historical Society at their Discover Portsmouth Center are holding their 28th annual Gingerbread House contest.
 While you’re checking out the fanciful gingerbread houses you can also enjoy the Rose Labrie art exhibit.
 Admission is free and it’s conveniently located on the corner of Middle St and Islington across the road from Jumping Jay’s Fish Cafe.

-Our friend and longtime Portsmouth resident Harold Whitehouse is the grand marshal for the Christmas parade this year and he’s very exciting about it.
+Our friend and longtime Portsmouth resident Harold Whitehouse is the grand marshal for the Christmas parade this year and he’s very exciting about it, he made sure to get the best led xmas lights.
 He’s going to be riding in a trolley with a bunch of kids (Harold will be the older kid. ;).
 He told me recently that he bought everyone a red stocking cap to wear for the occasion.

 Here’s what Yankee magazine said recently about the Christmas holidays in Portsmouth: “For all the beauty Portsmouth offers during the summer, the holiday season just may be its finest time of year.
 The Christmas spirit you find here isn’t garish or overblown.
 It’s tasteful and subtle, more vintage than big-box store.”